Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Convergence and Asymptotic Normality

 A few comments are in order.
-First, the interiority condition \ref{it:inter} is a standard assumption for asymptotic normality results even in static settings \cite{polyak92}.
-The joint smoothness condition~\ref{it:joint_smoothness} is fairly mild.
-For example, it holds automatically provided the partial derivatives $\nabla_y G_x(y)$ and $\nabla_x G_x(y)$ exist and vary in a locally Lipschitz way with respect to $(x,y)$; in turn, this holds if, on a neighborhood of $\xs$, each distribution $\mathcal{D}(x)$ admits a density $p(x,z) = \frac{d\cD(x)}{d\mu}(z)$ with respect to a base measure $\mu \gg \cD(x)$ such that $G(\cdot, z)$ and $p(\cdot, z)$ are $C^{1,1}$-smooth\footnote{That is, differentiable with locally Lipschitz partial derivatives.} and sufficient integrability conditions hold to apply the dominated convergence theorem.
-Condition \ref{it:uni_integral_smoothness} is a standard uniform integrability condition.
-For instance, it holds when the random vectors $G(\xs, z)$ and $\xi_{x}(z)$, with $z\sim \D(x)$, are sub-Gaussian with the same variance proxy $\sigma^{2}$ for all $x$ near $\xs.$
+First, the interiority condition \ref{it:inter} is a standard assumption for asymptotic normality results even in static settings \citep{polyak92}.
+The smoothness condition~\ref{it:joint_smoothness} is fairly mild.
+For example, it holds if the partial derivatives $\nabla_y G_x(y)$ and $\nabla_x G_x(y)$ exist and are Lipschitz continuous on a neighborhood of $(\xs,\xs)$; in turn, this holds if, on a neighborhood of $\xs$, each distribution $\mathcal{D}(x)$ admits a density $p(x,z) = \frac{d\cD(x)}{d\mu}(z)$ with respect to a common base measure $\mu \gg \cD(x)$ such that $G(\cdot, z)$ and $p(\cdot, z)$ are locally $C^{1,1}$-smooth\footnote{Recall that a map is said to be locally $C^{k,1}$-smooth if it is $C^k$-smooth and its $k^{\text{th}}$-order partial derivatives are locally Lipschitz continuous.} and sufficient integrability conditions hold to invoke dominated convergence.